Valentine Okoli Wins Fund It Forward Season One, N30m Prize Money • Channels Television

 To get the best, the panel of judges voted on five criteria: growth of the show, social impact, business viability, investment readiness, and ability to tell a convincing personal story.
 Each had 10 marks.

-Twelve contestants participated in the maiden edition of the reality show.
-For nine weeks, they pitched their business ideas and had masterclasses and evictions.
+Twelve social entrepreneurs participated in the maiden edition of the reality show, seeking training, mentorship, and funding for their ideas.
+For nine weeks, they pitched their business ideas and had masterclasses from economist Bismarck Rewane and public speaker Temiloluwa Awonbiogbon among others.

 But at the expansive grand finale venue in Nigeria’s commercial capital, only three contestants made it.
 At the end of the day, Valentine’s story and pitch were compelling enough to earn the judge’s nod as the winner.